-Gary A. Officer, President & CEO of the Center for Workforce Inclusion, will sit down with U.S. Senator Ben Cardin (D-Md.) on Friday, June 18 from 12:30 - 1:15 pm.
-They will discuss a number of critical workforce issues confronting our community: President Biden’s Infrastructure Plan, The American Rescue Plan, the American Jobs Plan, Black Lives Matter, and restoring civility to our political discourse.
-This event is sponsored by Kaiser Permanente.
+Gary A. Officer, President & CEO of the Center for Workforce Inclusion, sat down with U.S. Senator Ben Cardin (D-Md.) on Friday, June 18th to discuss a number of critical workforce issues confronting our community: President Biden’s Infrastructure Plan, The American Rescue Plan, the American Jobs Plan, Black Lives Matter, and restoring civility to our political discourse.
+This event was sponsored by Kaiser Permanente.

 Unleashing the Power of Older Adults

 By casting older adults primarily as service recipients, "senior centers" are missing an opportunity to transform their communities into places that empower their members to age well.
 Community centers of the future must be places that facilitate access to the resources of their wider communities and unleash the power of older adults to use their knowledge, skills, and energy to support their fellow community members.